-Verify that the kernel parameters shown in the following table are set to values greater than or equal to the recommended value shown.
+Verify that the kernel parameters shown in the following table are set to values greater than or equal to the recommended value shown on Solaris 8 and Solaris 9 operating systems.
+The procedure following the table describes how to verify and set the values.